marcodigennaro/CLF-C02/Cheat_Sheet.md

 ### Management
 - **AWS Managed Services**
-  - manages the daily operations of your AWS  infrastructure in alignement with
+  - manages the daily operations of your AWS infrastructure
   - Alignement with ITIL: Information Technology Infrastructure Library
   - Baseline integration with ITSM: Information Technology System Management
   - Supoorts 20+ services for Enterprises
+- **AWS Systems Manager**
+  - Manage your resources on AWS and in multicloud and hybrid environments
+- **AWS Management Consolle**

 ### AWS Cloud Adoption Framework (AWS CAF)

 ### Other Services ###